Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 Introduction

-Over the last month, we have conducted in-depth interviews with IR and Institutional Effectiveness leaders across various U.S. institutions ranging from one-person IR offices to large research universities with dedicated analytics teams.
-These conversations weren't sales calls or surveys.
-They were operational walkthroughs: How do requests actually arrive?
-Where does time really go?
-What happens during peak cycles?
+We interviewed IR and Institutional Effectiveness leaders across U.S. institutions, from one-person offices to large research universities with dedicated analytics teams.
+Each conversation was an operational walkthrough: how requests arrive, where time goes, what happens during peak cycles.

 How do we stop spending all our time answering the same questions?

-What we found is that teams who successfully reclaimed up to 60% of their capacity did not rely on dashboards alone—they followed a set of operational rules, learned through experience, that governed when to automate, what to automate, and how to protect analyst time.
+Teams who reclaimed up to 60% of their capacity did not rely on dashboards alone.
+They followed operational rules, learned through experience, that governed when to automate and how to protect analyst time.

-This article documents those rules grounded in real data, not theory.
+This article documents those rules, grounded in real data.

 Understanding the Core Constraint: Capacity, Not Capability

-Every IR team we interviewed was demonstrably capable.
-Most directors described teams with strong technical skills, deep institutional knowledge, and meaningful seats at decision-making tables.
+The IR teams we interviewed had strong technical skills, institutional knowledge, and seats at decision-making tables.
+Their constraint was capacity, not capability.

 • Analysts spending 60-80% of their time fulfilling routine data requests